RaphaelIT7/gmod-holylib/README.md

 #### bool HolyLib:OnSourceTVClientDisconnect(number playerSlot)
 Called when a client disconnects from the sourcetv server.

+> [!NOTE]
-> NOTE: We pass the playerSlot since passing the HLTVClient object causes weird issues I couldn't fix yet.
+> We pass the playerSlot since passing the HLTVClient object causes weird issues I couldn't fix yet.

 ### ConVars